dougeby/IntuneDocs/intune/developer/app-sdk-android.md

     > [!NOTE]
     > Do not set this field if your application is sovereign cloud aware.

 * **ClientID** is the AAD ClientID (also known as Application ID) to be used.
-You should use your own app's ClientID if it is registered with Azure AD.
-If this value is absent, an Intune default is used.
+You should use your own app's ClientID if it is registered with Azure AD or leverage [Default Enrollment](#default-enrollment-optional) if it does not integrate ADAL.

 * **NonBrokerRedirectURI** is the AAD redirect URI to use in broker-less cases.
 If none is specified, a default value of `urn:ietf:wg:oauth:2.0:oob` is used.
 This default is suitable for most apps.